maxlieblich/math126/lectures/11/lecture.md

 Tangents, normals, binormals
 ============================

-Consider the electron spiraling around the torus. {.question}
+Consider the electron spiraling around the torus
 -------------------------------------------------

 The vector description: